Cryptocarya murrayi: Description

 Cryptocarya murrayi is a tree that typically grows to a height of up to 30 m, its stems buttressed and twigs hairy.
 Its leaves are elliptic to oval to oblong 115–300 mm long, 45–105 mm wide and glaucous on the lower surface, on a petiole 8–19 mm long.
 The flowers are arranged in panicles in leaf axils and are longer than the leaves.
 They are cream-coloured and unpleasantly perfumed.
 The perianth tube is 0.8–1.9 mm long, 1.5–2.1 mm wide.
 The outer anthers are 0.6–0.8 mm long and 0.5–0.7 mm wide, the inner anthers 0.6–0.9 mm long and 0.5–0.7 mm wide.
 Flowering occurs from December to July, and the fruit is an elliptical to spherical black drupe, 13–18 mm long and 12–15 mm wide with creamy cotyledons.

 Taxonomy

 Cryptocarya murrayi was first formally described in 1866 by Ferdinand von Mueller in his Fragmenta phytographiae Australiae from specimens collected near Rockingham Bay by John Dallachy.

 Distribution and habitat

-This species of Cryptocarya grows in rainforest from sea level to an altitude of 750 m between Cooktown in north-east Queensland and Mackay in central-eastern Queensland.
+This species of Cryptocarya grows in rainforest from sea level to 750 m altitude between Cooktown in north-east Queensland and Mackay in central-eastern Queensland.